U.S. Department of Education International Education Programs Service Fulbright-Hays Doctoral Dissertation Research Abroad Program

 Access to the World and Its Languages

-The mission of the International Education Programs Service (IEPS) is to meet the national needs for expertise and competence in foreign languages and area or international studies.
+The mission of the International Education Programs Service (IEPS) is to meet the national needs for expertise and competence in foreign languages and area or global and international studies.
 IEPS administers 14 international education programs.
 These programs are complementary in nature and designed to benefit a variety of audiences through training programs, research, start-up or enhancement projects, and fellowships.

 Fulbright-Hays Doctoral Dissertation Research Abroad Program